thesurlydev/images/README.md

 * Authentication via JWT.
 * All components are containerized and can be run locally for a great developer experience.

+Note: There's some test images available in this repo under `etc/test-images`.

 ## Forward Looking Statements

 1. **Blob Storage** - The project supports easily adding multiple storage implementations.
 The current implementation uses the file system for simplicity.
 A more robust implementation would use a cloud storage provider such as AWS S3 for durability and subsequently AWS CloudFront as a CDN.
 2. **Supported Image Types** - Additional image types can be supported by leveraging libraries such as Apache Batik to support SVG.